nicolo-tellini/S.cerevisiae-Data-Collection/README.md

 - DP >= 10

 Important: some of the *S.cerevisiae* isolates are low in coverage (lowcoverageisolates.txt).
-Genomics data are provided in a separeted gVCF (gVCF.LC.gz) where the DP filtering was removed.
+The genomics data of these last are provided in a separeted gVCF (gVCF.LC.gz) where the DP filtering was removed.

 ## :wrench: HOWTO